KHoang64/KHoang64/README.md

 <h3 align="left"> What I need to learn for the current arc to truly achieve or at least learn the inutition from:</h3>
 <p align="left">
+  <h4> in this bio you can click on the icons to see possible resources i found for learning if you would like </h4>
 <ul>
   <li>🧠 C++, Object-Oriented Programming, and using C++ for embedded systems like Raspberry Pi</li>
   <li>⚙️ CUDA fundamentals for parallel programming</li>